 Blister on a hiker's foot

-In this article, we’ll provide you with our top ten tips to prevent blisters when hiking.
+In this article, we’ll provide you with our top ten ways to prevent blisters when hiking.

 1. Wear Well-Fitting, Comfortable Shoes That Are Broken In